derkork/godot-statecharts/manual/manual.md

 #### Automatic transitions

 It is possible to have transitions with an empty _Event_ field.
-These transitions will be evaluated whenever you enter a state, send an event or set an expression property (see [expression guards](#expression-guards)).
+These transitions will be evaluated whenever you change a state, send an event or set an expression property (see [expression guards](#expression-guards)).
 This is useful for modeling [condition states](https://statecharts.dev/glossary/condition-state.html) or react to changes in expression properties.
 Usually you will put a guard on such an automatic transition to make sure it is only taken when a certain condition is met.

 ![Alt text](immediate_transition.png)